-In the 1990s, enthusiasm for alcohol consumption—and, specifically, for red wine consumption—was a common theme in media headlines.
-Some examples: from the UK’s Independent, “To Be Taken with Every Meal: Red Wine Is So Good for You,” and from CNN, a more specific endorsement of one red wine varietal, “Cabernet Sauvignon Called Good for Arteries.”
+In the 1990s, enthusiasm for alcohol consumption—and, specifically, for red wine consumption—was a common theme in media headlines: From the UK’s Independent, “To Be Taken with Every Meal: Red Wine Is So Good for You,” and from CNN, a more specific endorsement of one red wine varietal, “Cabernet Sauvignon Called Good for Arteries.”

 The primary driver of interest in red wine was what became known as the French Paradox.
 We knew that compared to most other modern, industrialized countries, France seemed to have a population that experienced fewer heart attacks and less cardiovascular disease.

-This was true despite the fact that traditional French cuisine includes plenty of butter and rich sauces.
+This was true even though traditional French cuisine includes plenty of butter and rich sauces.
 We also know that French people, as a population, drink a lot of red wine.

-There are many other differences that could come into play here: other dietary things, genetics, differences in smoking or rates of diabetes or obesity or high blood pressure—lots of things.
-But, somehow, we kind of got hung up on the red wine.
+Many other differences could come into play here: Other dietary factors, genetics, differences in smoking, rates of diabetes, obesity, or high blood pressure.
+But, somehow, we became hung up on red wine.

 Learn more about coffee, wine, and cardiovascular health

 To their credit, some news agencies sounded a note of caution.
 From The New York Times in 1994 came “Wine for the Heart: Overall, Risks May Outweigh Benefits.”

 This article talked about some of the real, well-known risks of consuming too much wine, like alcoholism and liver disease.
 Overall mortality, when they looked at data from several countries, seemed much higher among people who consumed more than two alcoholic beverages a day.